janssen-io/foundry-tokenhotbar-js/README.md

 ### Use an additional hotbar
 Since version [1.2.0](https://github.com/janssen-io/foundry-tokenhotbar-js/releases/v1.2.0), this module supports using [Norc's Custom Hotbar](https://github.com/Norc/foundry-custom-hotbar) to place the Token Hotbar on.
 You can enable this in the settings.

+### Enable the Token Hotbar per client
+Since version [1.3.0](https://github.com/janssen-io/foundry-tokenhotbar-js/releases/v1.3.0), this module supports enabling and disabling the Token Hotbar per client.
+For example, the GM can use this to have different hotbars for different tokens.
+But the players might want a single hotbar as they usually control a single token anyway.

 ### Shared Token Hotbar
 Hotbar's can be shared manually via the provided macro.
 A GM can run this macro and select for which